Michelle Steel: Tenure

 Along with several other Republican U.S. House freshmen, Steel was a member of the Freedom Force, an informal group styled as a Republican counterpart to the Democratic group The Squad.
 Steel tested positive for COVID-19 in January 2021.
 She referenced her own mild symptoms from her bout with COVID to advocate for opening up schools and businesses.

 Steel did not vote on the certification of Joe Biden's Electoral College victory.
 She voted against the second impeachment of Donald Trump on January 13, 2021.
 In early February 2021, Steel called for the reopening of schools in California.
 On February 25, 2021, Steel voted against the Equality Act, a bill that would prohibit discrimination based on gender identity and sexual orientation by amending the Civil Rights Act of 1964 and the Fair Housing Act to explicitly include new protections.
 On February 27, 2021, Steel voted against the American Rescue Plan Act of 2021, a $1.9 trillion COVID-19 relief and stimulus bill.

+Portrait of Steel during the 117th United States Congress.

 In March 2021, Steel introduced a bill that would block federal funding from being used to support California's high-speed rail project, which she called a "failure."
 In June 2021, Steel was one of 49 House Republicans to vote to repeal the AUMF against Iraq.
 In 2021, Steel joined a majority of Republican representatives in signing onto an amicus brief to overturn Roe v.
 Wade.

 In July 2022, Steel voted against the Respect for Marriage Act, which would require the U.S. federal government to recognize the validity of same-sex marriages.
 As of December 2022, Steel had voted in line with President Joe Biden's stated position 21% of the time.
 In September 2023, Steel was among a bipartisan group of eight U.S. House members who co-sponsored a mental health focused bill aimed at integrating behavioral health services for Medicare beneficiaries in primary care settings.